Alton Audubon Eagle Festival

 The temperature has dropped and so have the leaves.
-Bird watchers near and far know just what that means for the Meeting of the Great Rivers… eagle season!
+Bird watchers near and far know just what that means … eagle season!

 In previous years hundreds of American Bald Eagles have returned along the Meeting of the Great Rivers National Scenic Byway between Alton and Grafton in December through February to reclaim their nests.

-In celebration of this winter migration, the Alton Regional Convention and Visitor Center along with the Audubon Center at Riverlands will kick off this highly anticipated eagle watching season with the Alton-Audubon Eagle Ice Festival on Sat., Jan.
-6 with a day filled with fun for family and friends.
+In celebration of this winter migration, the Great Rivers and Routes Tourism Bureau along with the Audubon Center at Riverlands will kick off this highly anticipated eagle watching season with the Alton-Audubon Eagle Ice Festival on Sat., Jan.
+5 with a day filled with fun for family and friends.

 The free festival will feature a live eagle meet and greet at the Alton Visitor Center, 200 Piasa St., Alton, which gives visitors an up-close and personal experience like no other.
 Live bird displays will be hosted every Saturday in January at the Alton Visitor Center thanks to World Bird Sanctuary from Valley Park, MO and Treehouse Wildlife Center from Dow, IL.